 The 39th GST Council meeting is to be held on this coming Saturday, i.e. March 14, 2020, at Vigyan Bhawan New Delhi.
 The Union Finance Minister Nirmala Sitharaman will chair the meeting.
-The Council in its 38th meeting is expected to deliberate on crucial issues under GST including rationalization of tax rates on various sectors, deferment of implementation of the new return filing system and e-invoicing etc.
+The Council in its 38th meeting is expected to deliberate on crucial issues under Goods and services tax including rationalization of tax rates on various sectors, deferment of implementation of the new return filing system and e-invoicing etc.

 Issues to be Discussed in 39th GST Council Meeting

 - The GST Council is expected to discuss operational glitches on the GST Network portal and seek a resolution plan from Infosys which had won the contract for managing back-end for GSTN in 2015.